Xray-App/xray-code-snippets/README.md

 [![license](https://img.shields.io/badge/License-BSD%203--Clause-green.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/Xray-App/community)

 This repo contains several source-code snippets that show how to invoke [Xray Test Management for Jira](https://getxray.app) using one of the available APIs (see References at bottom), in different languages and, eventually, different HTTP libraries.
+You can also found examples of how to import from other tools into Xray.

 The purpose is to facilitate building out integrations with Xray.
 Nevertheless, since the open-source community is very active, please check first if there is something already available that meets your needs.
 There are many packages/libraries already available ([some contributions from the community for Xray server/DC](https://docs.getxray.app/display/XRAY/Integrations+from+the+community+and+other+products)).